-How this works?
+How does this work?
 Feel welcome to submit a question you have about journal or life writing using our contact form.
-Simply put “Ask Our Coach” in your message and share you question with us.
+Simply put “Ask Our Coach” in your message and share your question with us.
 One of our Journal Council Members will answer your question here on our blog.

 Here’s our first Q&A…